-Below are some key questions and responses - hopefully they cover the majority of points that you need to be aware of at this stage.
-It may be that Mr Lyons (Head of Year 11) and Ms Mummery (Head of Sixth Form) get in contact with you with more general updates too.
+Below are some key questions and responses which were also included when I wrote to you in March - hopefully they cover the majority of points that you need to be aware of at this stage.
 If you have further questions about the 'Awarding Qualifications' process, please get in contact with me at lambn@wallingfordschool.com.